saeedhosseini21/AuthService/README.md

 #### Code-coverage

-To see the code-coverage of the service, got to /authz/htmlcov and open the index.html file.
+To see the code-coverage of the service, go to /authz/htmlcov and open the index.html file.
 As you can see in the image below, the current code-coverage of this service is 80%.

 <img src="images/coverage.png" alt="drawing" width="700"  height="400" />